sermon: Love and Fellowship

 Hebrews 10:22-23 Let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and our bodies washed with pure water.
 Let us hold fast the confession of our hope. . .

 Hope in what?
 Hope in the things that God has promised.
 Is it not His nature to give?
 Is not God infallible?
 Does He not always come through in what He has promised?
-How can we possibly be in despair for very long when we check ourselves against what God says to do?
-When we check ourselves and then take advantage of it and draw near in time of need.
+How can we possibly be in despair for very long when we check ourselves against what God says to do, and then take advantage of it and draw near in time of need?

 Hebrews 10:23-25 Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.